Please confirm topic selection

 • extension mechanism causes disruption of the anterior longitudinal ligament (ALL)

-• represents a true avulsion often of an anterior osteophyte
+• represents a true avulsion, often of an anterior osteophyte

-• distinguish from a flexion teardrop fracture
+• important to distinguish from a flexion teardrop fracture

-• larger fragment produced by compression
+• flexion teardrop fractures have larger fragments produced by compression

-• extension teardrop fractures are stable in flexion, and unstable in extension
+• extension teardrop fractures are stable in flexion and unstable in extension

 • not considered as severe as flexion teardrop fractures